Is your child afraid to fly? We run two fear of flying courses specifically designed for children and young people depending on their age.

 So, if your son or daughter has a fear of flying, please call 01252 793250 for more information from our course counsellor who will be happy to discuss the course with you in detail.
 You are not able to book these courses online, and please refer to our terms and conditions for specific age group policiies.

 Our half day Children's Workshop is aimed at children at junior school aged 7 to 11.

 The Children's Workshop is a stand alone course for a maximum of EIGHT children and is held at The T5 Sofitel, but does not include a flight.
-The course includes a landside visit to Terminal 5 hosted by a British Airways Captain.
+The course includes a landside visit to Terminal 5 hosted by a British Airways pilot.

 Teenager's Course - aged 11 to 17.